How Can You Stay Safe On Your Next Camping Trip?

 It’s also a good idea to study plants like poison oak, poison sumac and poison ivy before leaving on a camping trip.
 Recognizing these plants can help campers avoid them in the wild.

 Extreme weather like extreme heat and severe storms can be very disruptive during a camping trip.
 Campers who come prepared for all of these conditions may find it easier to stay safe out in the wild.
 Those who don’t come prepared for extreme conditions may need to seek shelter elsewhere when extreme conditions occur.
+Extreme cold can cause hypothermia, frostbite, snowblindness and more, while extreme heat can cause heatstroke, heat exhaustion, extreme chafing, dehydration, and sunburn.

 Getting lost is one of the greatest dangers that people face when hiking.
 To avoid getting lost, campers must familiarize themselves with maps and trails before leaving on their trip.
 Bring maps and food with some bare utensils while actually hiking the trails.
 Campers can also avoid getting lost by following trail markers and staying on the beaten path at all times.
 It’s also important to find out how long each trail takes.
 Then be sure and to leave ample time in the day to start and finish the trail.